What is SETBP1 haploinsufficiency disorder?

 In our study of 31 individuals with SETBP1 haploinsufficiency disorder aged 8 months to 23 years, some children developed their first words at the typical 12-month milestone.
 However, language development was mostly delayed for individuals with this disorder.2

-Children with SETBP1 haploinsufficiency disorder in our study who were verbal had a range of speech features, including difficulty using the muscles to produce speech (childhood apraxia of speech, articulation impairment, dysarthria) and difficulties understanding the sounds of their language (phonological errors).
+Children with SETBP1 haploinsufficiency disorder in our study who were verbal had a range of speech features, including difficulty with how the brain plans speech sounds or the control and co-ordination of the muscles used in speech (childhood apraxia of speech, articulation impairment, dysarthria) and difficulties understanding the sounds of their language (phonological errors).
 Childhood apraxia of speech was the most common finding in our study participants.2

 We do not fully understand how speech develops over time for children with SETBP1 haploinsufficiency disorder due to a lack of research.
 We are continuing to study the ongoing trajectory in our ongoing work.
-Speech and language development appears to depend on the severity and nature of the difficulties.
+Nature and severity of linguistic difficulties and other health and medical factors

 There is no research on speech and language interventions that are specifically designed for children with SETBP1 haploinsufficiency disorder.
 There are a number of evidence-based treatments for childhood apraxia of speech (CAS), such as the Nuffield Dyspraxia Programme version 3 (NDP-3) and the Rapid Syllable Transition Treatment (ReST) which may be beneficial for some individuals.3